tsdb-project/IsSpreadsheetOkay/README.md

 # File checker utility

-Supports multi-threading and so-on, extracted from BrainFlux.
+Supports multi-threading, recursively list folders and so-on, extracted from BrainFlux.

 ## DEV guide

 - `src` is the source code directory
 - `lib` is the directory for external libraries
-- 'tests' is the directory for some function tests
+- `tests` is the directory for some function tests

 ## Compile guide